Save up to $40 and get free shipping with code BESTDOG

 • Introducing children immediately without educating them on how to behave around your new dog

-• Giving the dog free reign of the house and yard before starting training
+• Giving the dog free rein of the house and yard before starting training

-• Not stopping problem behaviors because of sensitivity to a dog’s history of neglect or abuse
+• Not addressing problem behaviors because of sensitivity to a dog’s history of neglect or abuse

 • Trying to do too much from the beginning without giving your dog time to adjust